databricks/spark-training/strata_2013/featurization.md

       </div>
       </div>

-   -  Cache and save the RDD to a file for later use.
-To save our features to a file, we first create a string of comma-separated values for each data point.
+   -  Now we can cache and save the RDD to a file for later use.
+To save our features to a file, we first create a string of comma-separated values for each data point and then save it in HDFS as file named `wikistats_featurized`.

       <div class="codetabs">
       <div data-lang="scala" markdown="1">